A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization of Android Mobile Usage and Sensor Data

 \section{Categorization of Android Mobile Usage and Sensor Data}

-We investigate the mobile usage and sensor data that can be collected by the frameworks and applications developed in existing papers using the AS/US APIs, and other Androids APIs.
-Moreover, we present the type of mobile usage and sensor data that was used for each of the research purposes of the surveyed papers classified in Section \ref{sec:categorizationIP1}.
-In addition, various types of contextual data that can be collected using the Android Framework APIs are presented.
-Therefore, this section provides an insight into the utilization of mobile usage and sensor data in the surveyed papers.
+We investigate the mobile usage and sensor data that Android APIs can collect.
+Moreover, we present the type of mobile usage and sensor data used for each of the research purposes of the surveyed papers classified in Section \ref{sec:categorizationIP1}.